sustrik/crypto-for-kids/messengers-story.md

 I hoped I haven't overdone it.
 Being honest with the enemy is hard.

 "So you are trying to convince me that De Ribeira is going to attack Iconium," he gave me a sharp look, apparently trying to determine whether I was lying or not.
 "And you know what?
 We've got our reports.
-And our reports are saying that rebels will try to trick us into moving all our forces into Iconium cluster and then attach undefended pashalik of Phlesmus.
-And if that's what you are doing bad things are going to happen to your proboscis."
+And our reports are saying that rebels will try to trick us into moving all our forces into Iconium and then attack undefended pashalik of Phlesmus.
+And if that's what you are trying to do bad things are going to happen to your proboscis."

 ...